Jen1der/HootyHoo/README.md

 WebXR integration for an interactive AR mascot.

-Hosted chatbot throught official Hoots website backend for seamless deployment.
+Hosted chatbot through the official Hoots website backend for seamless deployment.

 Technologies Used